United States Air Force Fire Protection: Special Operations

 U.S. Air Force fire protection specialists fight a fire as an HH-43B Huskie helicopter hovers overhead to create a continuous downward air current, assisting the crew members.
 The crew is assigned to Detachment 8, 38th Aerospace Rescue and Recovery Squadron, Cam Ranh Bay Air Base, Vietnam.

-Fire Department Special Operations are any category of operation that exists outside the normal mission of firefighting.
-The "bread and butter" operations of a fire department typically include fire suppression, ventilation, ladder operations, fire ground searches, etc. These fall under the category 'standard operations.'
+Fire Department Special Operations include any category of operation that exists outside the normal mission of firefighting.
+The "bread and butter" operations of a fire department typically include fire suppression, ventilation, ladder operations, fire ground searches, etc.

+These fall under the category 'standard operations.'
 Special Operations are "those emergency incidents to which the fire department responds that require specific and advanced training and specialized tools and equipment," and include specialized rescue operations such as High Angle, Trench, Confined Space, and Swift Water Rescue, Marine firefighting, Hazardous Material Response, Urban Search and Rescue (USAR), military units also have Combat Search and Rescue (CSAR), and in some instances, Aircraft Rescue and Firefighting (ARFF).
 These special operations required additional training and certification to perform.
 Often, these tasks are performed by heavy rescue or squad units.

 In the 1960s Airborne Firefighting training was conducted at Stead AFB, NV, later moving to Sheppard AFB, TX for firefighting assignments with Aerospace Rescue and Recovery Squadrons.

 Aerospace Rescue and Recovery Service emblem, which was later adopted by USAF PJs as the official Pararescue logo, along with the 38th ARRS' Motto - "That others may live."